Skip to main content

 What permits are required for a school COLA?

-Most school COLA projects require a building permit, and in many cases a planning permit or Development Application (DA), particularly when the structure is large or sits near property boundaries.
-The specific permit pathway depends on which state the school is in, whether the school is government or non-government, and the size and nature of the structure.
+Most school COLA projects require a building permit, and many also require a planning permit or Development Application (DA) depending on the structure's size, location relative to boundaries, and which state the school is in.
+The specific permit pathway also depends on whether the school is government or non-government.

 How does COLA orientation affect usability?

 COLA orientation determines sun exposure, glare, wind-driven rain entry, thermal comfort, and ventilation underneath the structure.
-The standard recommendation for sports courts is a north-south long axis, which minimises direct sun glare for players at both ends.
-Specifying orientation correctly upfront keeps the space comfortable and usable across all times of day, for the full lifespan of the structure.
+For sports courts, a north-south long axis minimises direct sun glare for players at both ends.
+Orientation must also account for sport run-back standards, which is frequently missed when consultation happens after footprint decisions are locked in.

 What's the minimum size for a useful school COLA?